 If you are over 50 years and really want to manage your low-back pain, then you must find a way to engage in massage therapy.
 A study has shown that 8 of every 10 American women experience back pains the moment they are over 50.
-Other than drugs and pills, massage is now being recommended by surgeons and physicians to their patients as a natural means to relief low-back pain and generally improves back pain symptoms.
+Other than drugs and pills, massage is now being recommended by surgeons and physicians to their patients as a natural means to relieve low-back pain and generally improve back pain symptoms.
 Another study conducted by the National Institutes of Health (NIH) in 2011 showed that massage is very effective in reducing low back pain as well as decreasing related depression and anxiety.

 According to part of a study published by the Yale Prevention Research Center in 2006, it was shown that massage can effectively treat severe back pain in 401 patients by improving back function.
-It boosts blood flow, blocks pain receptors in the muscle tissues and then signals the brain to calm down the body.
+It boosts blood flow, blocks pain receptors in the muscle tissues, and then signals the brain to calm down the body.
 Having a weekly or bi-weekly massage can help to decrease back stiffness.

 2. Reduces Pain of Osteoarthritis